 “I’m sick of being the big fag around here,” I complained.
 “If you are going to do it, go right ahead.
 Just count me out.”

-They both looked at each other as only two friends who’ve known each other all their lives can and never possibly admit they are attracted to each other.
+They both looked at each other as only two friends can ,who’ve known each other all their lives and never possibly be attracted to each other.

 “You’re treating me like your girlfriend, you know.”
 I accused him.